jogi-k/lightning-talk-repaircafe/slides.md

 ## Experimenting with structure II

 * Introduced two repair-queues
-    * One where the people were waiting
+    * One, where the people were waiting
-    * One for people who didn't have time
+    * One, for people who didn't have time

 ### Fail !